rerdavies/ToobAmp/README.md

 - Modulation/delay effects (TooB Delay, CE-2 Chorus, and BF-2 Flanger).
 - Utility plugins (TooB Input Stage, TooB Tuner, TooB Spectrum Analyzer, and TooB Input Recorder).

+Note that PiPedal always includes the latest ToobAmp plugins, so you should not install ToobAmp plugins on top of an existing PiPedal install.

 # Releases Notes
 ###v1.1.61